 Vulnerability means something like vulnerability.
 Vulnerable people are often highly sensitive personalities who have a low level of Self-esteem dispose

 Even small things such as a thoughtless remark can plunge vulnerable people into a deep emotional crisis.
-Accordingly, they are susceptible to depression or anxiety disorders.
-This is shown by a Study of the University of Zurich.
+Accordingly, they are susceptible to depression or Anxiety disorders.
+This is evidenced by a Study of the University of Zurich.

 The good news is that even vulnerable people can learn resilience.
 A basic innate character tendency may be unchangeable, but it is still possible for everyone to work on their own personality.

 Resilience factors include the following seven character traits:

 An optimistic attitude forms the basis of resilience.
 Resilient people are always aware that a crisis - no matter how tragic - is temporary.
 They also avoid sweeping generalizations.
 "Always" and "never" are two terms you should definitely eliminate from your language use if you want to strengthen your resilience.

 Continue to play Self-confidence and sociability plays a decisive role.
 Resilient people are not afraid to seek support when needed.
 Nevertheless, they never put themselves in the Victim role.
 An essential characteristic of resilience is the firm conviction that one can find a solution to any problem on one's own.

 In crisis situations, do you have the feeling of being completely at the mercy of events?
 Are you easily led to impulse-driven actions that you regret afterwards?
 Then you should work on the resilience factors Emotional stability and Impulse Control work.
 Resilient people are able to remain calm in critical life situations.

 Finally, we come to the resilience factors mentioned above Realism and Analysis strength to speak.
 Setting realistic goals reduces the risk of avoidable Disappointments.
 Strength of analysis means being able to view negative events with a certain distance.
 In this way, it is possible to learn from mistakes.